quintabel23/alx-low_level_programming/0x00-hello_world/README.md

-a script that runs a C file through the preprocessor
+Write a C program that prints exactly with proper grammar, but the outcome is a piece of art